eamy-org/eamy-web/src/texts/motivation/stakeholders/patient.stakeholders.motivation.openhit.md

-Patient is one of the states of person.
-At this state interest of person as a stakeholder increases dramatically while he or her becomes an object of the healthcare.
-Patient is concerned about the velocity and quality of care as well as expenses connected with these actions.
-Patient is interested in control of actions and medicine as well as psychological support.
+A patient is one of the states of a person.
+At this state interest of a person as a stakeholder increases dramatically while he or her becomes an object of healthcare.
+A patient is concerned about velocity and quality of care as well as expenses taken.
+A patient is interested in control of actions and medicine and a psychological support.
-There could be different types and statuses of patients.
-Each of those needs personal approach.
+There can be different types and statuses of patients.
+Each of these needs a personal approach.